PickNikRobotics/ik_benchmarking/README.md

 #### How to Run

 To execute the script, make sure you completed the installation step and sourced the workspace.
-The package generates output files in the current working directry in which it is executed.
+The package generates output files in the current working directory in which it is executed.
 Run the following command to generate IK solving data for benchmarking process:

 ```bash